mediavince/statsdly/README.rst

 statsdly
 ========

-StatsD server implemenation compatible with python3.
+StatsD server implementation compatible with python3.
 For python2 support see `Bucky <https://github.com/trbs/bucky>`_.

 Metrics are flushed into graphite/carbon.